 Seismology is the study of seismic waves, waves of acoustic energy that travel through the earth.
 Like sound waves, seismic waves can be measured.
-Just like we can measure sound waves with microphones, we can measure seismic waves with seismographs.
+We can measure sound waves with microphones, and we can measure seismic waves with seismographs.

-Natural seismicity is caused by events such as earthquakes, volcanic activity, ocean currents, and extreme weather events, among other causes.
-Man-made seismicity can be caused by events like construction work, explosions, and fracking.
+Natural seismicity is caused by events such as earthquakes, volcanic activity, and extreme weather events.
+Man-made (anthropogenic) seismicity can be caused by events like construction work, explosions, traffic, and fracking.

 What are seismographs and how are they used?

-Seismographs can “feel” everything from earthquakes to cars driving by to human footsteps.
+Seismographs can detect ground motion from earthquakes to a car driving near by.
 Any movement that travels through the ground is picked up by these sensitive devices.
-For this reason, it is not common to see seismographs in areas with major traffic and other anthropogenic (noise pollution originating from human activity) disturbances.
+For this reason it is common to see “noise” on seismographs in areas with commuter traffic and other human activity.

-Around the world, seismological concepts are used for different industries and areas of study, all pertaining to the movement of the earth.
-Seismologists use them to locate the epicenters (central points) of earthquakes, volcanologists use them to detect underground magma movement, and petroleum geologists use them to discover oil and gas beneath the surface of the Earth.
+Around the world, seismographs are used in different industries and areas studying the movement of the Earth.
+Seismologists use seismic data to locate the epicenter (starting point) of earthquakes.
+Volcanologists use seismic data to detect underground magma movement, and petroleum geologists use seismic data to discover oil and gas beneath the surface of the Earth.

 What about our Shake?
 What is a geophone?